basaandewiel/myTDX/README.md

 - in addition to existing URL, notes can also embed cross-references to other tasks (just use #taskid).
 When you click on them you are redirected to the respective task.

 - this cross-reference is done via an enhanced search.
-You can now look for "#123" to go to the respective task (and its notes will be opened).
-The prefixed value in the search string forces a search by id only.
-Looking for "123" will match titles, notes or ids of the tasks, which is still convenient to find all the tasks that refer to 123 alike.
+You can now look for "#123" or simply its number to go to the respective task (and its notes will be opened).
+Looking for non-numerical text will search the titles and notes..

 - the incoming index URL also can provide the search string (use "?i=taskid" or "?s=keyword").
 Thus, pointing directly to a specific task is done with ?i=123.
-This is convenient in order to send links by email, e.g. When you want all related tasks and cross-references you may prefer "?s=123"
+This is convenient in order to send links by email, e.g. When you want all related tasks and cross-references you may prefer "?s=123" There is a very annoying bug though, as URLs cannot point and open a task that is not in the first list!

+- notes support markdown syntax (can be deactivated in the settings)

 - style of tags can be customized, in addition to a few special notations: =state, @user, !highlight.
 I intend to use them like "=acknoledged" or "=closed" for bug tracking, to use "!discussion", and